NateWr/simple-admin-pages/README.md

 pages to the WordPress admin interface.
 It simply collects WordPress' useful Settings API into reuseable classes and implements a set of simple controls.

+*Please note that Simple Admin Pages is still undergoing testing and development in the wild.
+I don't recommend you use it in your own plugins and themes just yet.*

 ## Settings Pages Supported

 - Settings sub-page